rds76/esphome-OpenthermGW/README.md

 ```

 ### Hardware configuration
 You need to configure the pins, on which the Opentherm gateway is connected.
-Please note - `master` is the thermostat end, `slave` is the boiler end. `monitor_only` set to True disables GW to change any captured data
+Please note - `master` is the thermostat end, `slave` is the boiler end. `monitor_only` set to True to disable GW to override any captured data

 ```yaml
 openthermgw: